No pictures - Just important instruction

-NOTE: Be sure to check out my concealed carry service at the bottom of the page.
+NOTE: Be sure to check out my concealed carry guide at the bottom of the page.

 Carrying that concealed handgun also means carrying a huge responsibility that goes with it.
 Remember, the item you are carrying in your pocket, inside the waistband holster, stuck in your waistband, is there to potentially end somebody’s life to stop them if you are attacked.

 How you carry, secure, and use that item will determine whether you secure your and your family’s safety or end up in prison.
 A simple mistake or simple stupid behavior can change the rest of your life.

 Learning to use the gun is the fundamental first act of carrying a concealed handgun.
 Get help from an experienced friend or go to a gun club or certified instructor to learn to properly handle and shoot the gun.
 Then get some practice with it.